buildkite-plugins/ecr-buildkite-plugin/README.md

 > Updates AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN environment variables.

 Assume an AWS IAM role before ECR login.
 Supports `role-arn` and `duration-seconds` (optional) per the [associated AWS CLI command.](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/sts/assume-role.html)

+By default the role is assumed using the AWS IAM `AssumeRole` process.
+It's also possible to assume the role using OIDC and the AWS IAM `AssumeRoleWithWebIdentity` process, by passing: `oidc: true`

 ### `profile` (optional)